aramirezfr/AircraftCrashAnalysis/README.md

 during the riskier months of June, July, and August in the Central regions of the US to mitigate overall risk.

+## More Information
+Find the full analysis in the [Jupyter Notebook](./AircraftAcquisitionProposalFinal.ipynb) or review this [presentation](./AircraftAcquisitionProposalPresentation.pdf).

+##
+Repository Structure

+├── Data
+├── Graphs
+├── ArcraftAcquisitionProposalFinal.ipynb
+├── README.md
+└── AircraftAcquisitionProposalPresentation.pdf